Direct from the Knight family cookbook!

 - 1 can Ro-tel tomatoes (or other brands such as Hunt’s tomatoes with chilies if you live up north)

 Cube the cheese and put it in a large mixing bowl.
 Add the Ro-tel tomatoes and milk.
 Microwave a few minutes (how’d we do it in the sixties?) until the mixture becomes fluid stirring a few times.
 When well mixed serve hot with plenty of tortilla chips or Fritos.

 Simple yet delicious!
 A kid couldn’t wait for it to cool and harden and often many fingers dredged through the fudge while it was soft.
 Named after my aunt Lellie known as “Ai-nie”

-Mix first 3 ingredients.
-Boil on stove until soft ball forms after testing in some cold water.
+Mix the first 3 ingredients.
+Boil on the stove until soft ball forms after testing in some cold water.
 Remove from heat and add vanilla and pecans if desired.
 Beat until creamy.
-Pour out on buttered platter.
+Pour out on a buttered platter.
 Cool and slice into squares.